andyfelder/andyfelder.github.io/pages/values.md

 ### What are your main priorities and goals if elected?

-_County Financial Security_: As custodian of the county's funds, Andrew will work with the County Administration and Board of Commissioners to ensure the county's financial security and provide flexibility to the budget through the Investment Policy.
+_County Financial Security_: As custodian of the county's funds, I will work with the County Administration and Board of Commissioners to ensure the county's financial security and provide flexibility to the budget through the Investment Policy.
+The Treasurer’s Office will need to account for the economic impact of the pandemic coupled with DTE’s property reassessment.
+I will prioritize shorter-term maturity investments making budgetary adjustments possible as needed.

-_Economic Development_: In his time on City Council Andrew and his colleagues pursued an aggressive policy of redeveloping the city.
-As treasurer, Andrew would use his role as chairman of the land bank to help redevelop our communities
+_Economic Development_: During my time on City Council, I pursued an aggressive policy of redeveloping the city.
+As Treasurer, I would use the role as chairman of the land bank to help redevelop our communities and revitalize our neighborhoods.

-_Interjurisdictional Cooperation_: Serving on Council has provided Andrew with several opportunities to cooperate with the county and townships on many projects.
-He looks forward to coordinating with township Treasurers in carrying out the duties of the Office.
+_Interjurisdictional Cooperation_: Serving on Council has provided me with several opportunities to cooperate with the county and townships on many projects.
+These include expanding water distribution to the townships and a land swap with Frenchtown among others.
+I plan to continue coordinating with township Treasurers through open and frequent communication.

-_Working with Residents_: Andrew will continue the Treasurer's policy of working with residents through payment plans to keep families in their homes.
+_Working with Residents_: I will continue the Treasurer's policy of working with residents through payment plans with the goal of keeping families in their homes.
+I plan to increase awareness of the assistance plans available and connect people to these resources.
+I intend to work with the Treasurer’s Office team to modernize the online resources giving residents easy access to critical information.
+And I promise to be both welcoming and accessible to all residents of Monroe County.

 ### What challenges will the Treasurer’s Office face because of the pandemic and how can they be addressed?